pkp/healthSciences/README.md

 * healthSciences theme v1.0.2 is compatible with OJS 3.1.1-2.
 * healthSciences theme v1.0.3 is compatible with OJS 3.1.1-4.
 * healthSciences theme v1.0.4 is compatible with OJS 3.1.2.
+* healthSciences theme v1.0.5 is compatible with OJS 3.1.2-1.

 ## Contribution